alpyen/magic-mouse/README.md

 	- Drag&Drop with Right Click?

 Undo resets .SetSelectable etc.
-RawMouse deactivated causes Flickering.
-Fixed if Hovering is moved to DrawGUI Level that features TAB-functionality
+Level that features TAB-functionality
 Prompt if the next campaign level should load or restart Quick Restart Button